Oilers vs Kings Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 29)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over millions of data from every simulation between the Oilers and Kings and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every simulation between the Oilers and Kings and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-The Algorithm has been most focused on the linear correlation of emphasis emotional bettors often put on Los Angeles’s strength factors between a Oilers team going up against a possibly improved Kings team.
-It appears the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Remi has been most keyed in on the trending factor emotional bettors regularly put on player performance factors between a Oilers team going up against a possibly tired Kings team.
+It appears the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.